Which Bible Version Is Best?

 Copyright

-Most of the modern Bible versions are protected by copyright law.
-It is
+Most of the modern Bible

-expensive to translate the Bible; the experts who do the work have bills to pay
+translators and supporting staff who do the work have bills to pay

 protection, unscrupulous publishers could copy and sell a Bible version without